Pre-Dialysis Anemia Ups Mortality After Dialysis Start

 Patients with lower hemoglobin levels at month 1 received greater doses of erythropoiesis-stimulating agents (ESAs) over the first 3 months of HD and achieved the largest hemoglobin increases over these 3 months, according to the investigators.
 In contrast, mean IV iron dose over the first 3 months varied much less by month 1 hemoglobin level.
 Additional adjustment for ESA and IV iron doses over the first 3 months of HD had minimal impact on mortality.

-“Management of anemia before the start of HD may improve survival after dialysis start by avoiding the potential lingering harm of chronic anemia and/or avoiding high doses of ESA and IV iron in the early months of HD,” the investigators concluded in their study abstract.
+“Management of anemia before the start of HD may improve survival after dialysis start by avoiding the potential lingering harm of chronic anemia and/or avoiding high doses of ESA and IV iron in the early months of HD,” the investigators stated in their study abstract.

 “These are interesting preliminary findings from a well-regarded research group using DOPPS data,” commented James B. Wetmore, MD, of Hennepin County Medical Center in Minneapolis, Minnesota, who led a study showing decreased survival after HD initiation among patients who had anemia prior to starting HD but was not involved in the new study.
 “The findings appear to suggest that anemia prior to dialysis initiation, the presence of which may reflect both overall clinical status, such as concurrent illness or inflammation, and access to care, is associated with the clinical course after dialysis initiation.
 That is, there may be a ‘legacy effect' of pre-dialysis anemia and its management on survival after dialysis initiation.”